When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 bracelets and necklaces, on their other and new doll

-closest other dolls can truly come to the Jem dolls,
+closest that other dolls can truly come to the Jem dolls,

 since they're made by the same company.